fenasti/restaurant-ci-project/README.md

 I couldn't visualize the view of my Home model, this was because the template provided in the class view of the index app was not written as a relative path.

 ### #5
-After a whole day trying to implement the callendar input i decided to come back to the main stage using the command "git log" to view my later logs and as i didn't commit during the whole time because there were no succesfull stages, i used the command "git checkout --." and came back to the previous stage.
+After a whole day trying to implement the callendar input i decided to come back to the main stage using the command **"git log"** to view my later logs and as i didn't commit during the whole time because there were no succesfull stages, i used the command **"git checkout --."** and came back to the previous stage.
-First i tried to use an extension called Tempus Dominus nut it was too complicated to install thru all the JavaScript and all the metadata needed.
-The main problem was that afer to be able to show a callendar input, the data was given all date and time together and somehow the default format couldn't accept it in any way i tried.
-Changing the default format to many different acceptance criterias.
+First i tried to use an extension called Tempus Dominus but it was too complicated to install thru all the JavaScript and all the metadata needed.
+The main problem was that afer to be able to show a callendar input, the data was given all date and time together and somehow the default format couldn't accept it in any way i tried, even changing the default format to many different acceptance criterias.
-After returning to the previous stage i decided to separate the specifications input to both time and date respectively and combine them afterwards to use them as the database reservation_datetime object required.
+After returning to the previous stage i decided to separate the specifications input to both time and date respectively separated and combine them afterwards to use them as the database reservation_datetime object required.

+## Future implementations

+As shown in my Agile project board there were 3 functions that were way out of my knowledge to implement.

+- An automatic response when the reservation is possible due a callendar which has all the schedulled reservations and which can provide inmediate response when a spot is free or taken.

+- Email confirmation with an autogenerated template with the details of the reservation that is sended to the client mail adress.

+- A Google maps API that shows the exact location of the restaurant in the about page.

+## Deployment

+- Installing the requiremnts packages like gunicorn and whitenoise.

+- Create the Heroku app and link it to the github repository.

+- Add heroku to ALLOWED_HOST and the packages as middelware.

+- Create the Procfile.

+- Add any variable required in the var setting in Heroku as the password or the postgress url.

+- Use collect static for deployments when debug is set to False.

+- Manually deploy from the branch in the Deploy link from the app.

+## Credits